cosmos/developer-portal/ida-customizations/ida-course/LPs/week-1/index.md

 In this chapter, you will:

-* Explore how the Interchain fits into the overall development of blockchain technology.
+* Explore how the interchain fits into the overall development of blockchain technology.
-* Begin to discover the Interchain Ecosystem.
+* Begin to discover the interchain ecosystem.
 * Get an introduction to Tendermint and consensus in the Cosmos SDK.
 * Develop an understanding of the different components of the Cosmos SDK.
 * Learn about relaying with the Inter-Blockchain Communication Protocol (IBC).